In NASCAR Cup Series competition the #32 car has started 889 races with 107 drivers and has 2 wins, 3 pole, 35 top 5s, 111 top 10s, and 267 DNFs.

 In 2015 the Go FAS team returned to run 30 of the 36 races with names like Mike Bliss, Joey Gase, Josh Wise, Travis Kvpail, and Will Kimmell III behind the wheel.
 Bobby Labonte ran all 4 restrictor plate tracks in the #32 car, and Boris Said returned to the car to run both road courses.

 Before 2016 started it was announced that Jefferey Earnhardt would start all non-restrictor plate races in the #32 Go FAS Car, with Bobby Labonte starting the races at Daytona and Talladega.
 As the season progressed, however, the team began removing Earnhardt occassionally in favor of drivers like Joey Gase, Eddie McDonald, Boris Said, Jeb Burton, Boris Said, & Patrick Carpentier.
 By the end of the season Earnhardt, who started #32 19 times, was racing for BK Racing.
-It is unclear what lies ahead for Jeffery, but the #32 team intends to field Matt DiBenedetto full time in 2017.

 - Dick Brooks started 78 races in #32 from 1969-1974.
 Brooks never won in #32, but he did have one career win at Talladega in 1977- the last win for Plymouth in NASCAR.